Festival Opening and The Kōloa Village Pā‘ina

 Start and Finish for all race courses is at Poipu Beach Park.
 Virtually no elevation change along the course.
 All courses along the oceanfront at sea level.

-More information available at kukuiulaoutrigger.com/koloa-plantation-days-family-fun-run
+More information available at kukuiulaoutrigger.com/club-fundraisers

 Packet Pick‐Up and Late Registration

-Packet Pick-up (includes race bib number and race jersey) and Late Registration: Saturday, July 29th from 1-5pm at Poipu Beach Park – (look for the Family Fun Run Banner at one of the Waiohai side pavilions)
+Packet Pick-up (includes race bib number and race jersey) and Late Registration: Saturday, July 27th from 1-5pm at Poipu Beach Park – (look for the Family Fun Run Banner at one of the Waiohai side pavilions)

-Additional late charge of $5 applies to all registration (except 1-Mile Keiki Run) after 5 pm Friday, July 28, 2023
+Additional late charge of $5 applies to all registration (except 1-Mile Keiki Run) after 5 pm Friday, July 26, 2024

 Day of Race Packet Pick‐Up and Late Registration: